Iris Investigate User Guide¶

 In addition to current records, Iris Investigate can find historical records matching email address and registrant information queries.
 Specifically, the three query types supported are email address, registrant, and WHOIS record contains.
 By default, historical search is enabled.

-Per-search override: on an individual search, enable or disable historical queries on the three supported fields.
+Per-search override: on an individual search, turn on or turn off historical queries on the three supported fields.
 To override, open Advanced search, select the history icon, and re-run your query.

 Active and Inactive Domains: Iris Investigate indicates when a domain is inactive with an icon near the domain name in Pivot Engine, and in the Status column.
-To be marked inactive, the domain must no longer resolve in DNS.
-Because there can be unusual cases in which registered domains do not resolve, or where unregistered domains do resolve, both conditions (not registered, not delegated) must be true for the domain to be marked inactive.
+To be marked inactive, the domain must no longer resolve in DNS to an A, MX, or NS record for at least 10 days.

 Appendix¶